smguru/pragmagrid.github.io/_posts/pragma32/2017-01-25-pragma32-CallForPosters.md

 The lightning talks will be held on April 13, 2017 and the poster session on April 13, 2017.

 ## Submission instructions
-Please submit your poster via email to Kensworth Subratie, kcratie (at) ufl (dot) edu
+Instructions for submissions will be posted here soon.
+If you have any questions, please email Kensworth Subratie, kcratie (at) ufl (dot) edu